dalek-cryptography/zkp/README.md

   `lib.rs` or `main.rs`, to enable Rust's nightly-only benchmark feature.

-# Examples

-Examples of how to use the API can be found in the library's `tests` directory.

-Currently, the examples include:

-* Specification of an "anonymous credential presentation with 10 hidden attributes" proof from CMZ'13;

-* A signature and VRF construction with an auto-generated implementation;

-* An example of using the lower-level constraint system API.

 # WARNING

 **THIS IMPLEMENTATION IS NOT YET READY FOR PRODUCTION USE**